rikki-iki/recipes/pasta/olive_oil_pasta.md

 * 3 tbsp extra virgin olive oil
 * 1 tbsp white wine vinegar
 * Pepper to taste
-* Bacon
+* Bacon (or chicken, or prawns)
-* Broccollini
+* Porcini mushrooms (thickly cut)
-* Green beans
+* Cherry tomatoes (halved)
-* Cherry tomatoes
+* Baby spinach
 * Pasta of choice

 ## Method

-In a mortar and pestle, mash the garlic, shallots and anchovies with the rock salt to a paste then add the herbs, vegeta, chilli flakes, pepper and ground coriander.
+In a mortar and pestle, mash the garlic, shallots and anchovies with the rock salt to a paste then add the herbs, vegeta, chilli, pepper and ground coriander.

 Whilst mixing add the olive oil and vinegar so it emulsifies into a thick sauce.

 Put your pasta on to boil and in a fry pan start to fry the bacon.

-Once it starts to brown add the broccolini, green beans and cherry tomatoes then add your sauce.
+Once it starts to brown add the mushrooms and cherry tomatoes then add your sauce.

-Cook, stirring regularly until the beans soften.
+Cook, stirring regularly until the mushrooms are cooked.
 Add some pasta water towards the end to moisten.

-Turn off the heat, drain and stir through your pasta.
+Turn off the heat, drain and stir through your pasta and spinach (till the spinach wilts).

-Serve with good parmesan cheese grated on top.
+Drissle with extra virgin olive oil and good parmesan cheese (regiano) grated on top.